23 Best Things to Do in Rome, Italy (+Map of Top Sights)

 Valentino store on Piazza di Spagna

-23. Have some of the best gelatos in the world
+23. Enjoy some of the best gelatos in the world

 No list of the best things to do in Rome would be complete without mentioning its gelatos.
 Rome has some of the best ice cream in the world!
-And even if you are only visiting Rome for a day, you should make some time for at least one or two gelatos.
+You should make some time for at least one or two gelatos each day ;).

 There are so many really good gelaterias in Rome that it would be difficult to mention even a small part of them.
 Here are some of the most famous: Giolitti and Della Palma (both very centrally located), and also Venchi (with multiple stores in the city).